slackapi/java-slack-sdk/docs/content/guides/composing-messages.md

 ---
-layout: default
-title: "Composing Messages"
 lang: en
 ---

 # Composing Messages

-This section shows how to build Slack messages using **slack-api-client** library.
-If you're not familiar with [**chat.postMessage**](https://api.slack.com/methods/chat.postMessage) API yet, read [this page](/guides/web-api-basics) before trying the samples here.
+This section shows how to build Slack messages using the `slack-api-client` library.
+If you're not familiar with [`chat.postMessage`](https://api.slack.com/methods/chat.postMessage) API yet, read [the web api basics page](/guides/web-api-basics) before trying the samples here.

 Also, before jumping into Java code, we recommend developing an understanding of composing Slack messages.
 [Read the API documentation](https://api.slack.com/messaging/composing) for more information.